Kirk: Trump Should Wage Economic, Not Military, War on Iran | Breitbart

 On June 21 while visiting London, I had a piece published in The Telegraph wherein I praised President Trump for not taking the bait of the Iranians and following through with a military strike after they had downed one of our unmanned drones.
-The president was being criticized by doves for being indecisive while simultaneously being criticized by hawks for not turning our military lose.
+The president was being criticized by doves for being indecisive while simultaneously being criticized by hawks for not turning our military loose.

 I saw the wisdom in his choice for being reluctant to start the process of possibly entering us into yet another endless war in the Middle East.
 The dominoes that fell in my mind were military response from Iran, the United States entering a war and toppling their regime, and then entering decades of “nation building” and guerrilla conflict in the streets of Tehran and elsewhere.
 I’ve already seen that movie, and I do not want a sequel.